altay-oz/tech_market_simulations/README.md

-# Learning through alliances
+# Learning in networks: An agent based simulation

-Simulation code for the paper Özaygen, Özman (2015).
-"Learning through Alliances: The Role of IPR and knowledge codification".
+Simulation code for the chapter Özaygen, Özman (2021).
+"LLearning in networks: An agent based simulation" in Handbook of Research Methods and Applications in Industrial Dynamics and Evolutionary Economics, ed.
+Uwe Cantner, Marco Guerzoni and Simone Vannuccini.

 The simulation is run on python 2.7.